Splunk Enterprise Data Administration (SEDA)

 • Configure indexed field extractions

-• Describe default search time extractions
+• Describe default search-time extractions

 • Manage orphaned knowledge objects